 Changes in circumstances, such as technological advances or changes to our business model or capital strategy could result in the actual useful lives differing from the original estimates.
 In those cases where the Company determines that the useful life of property and equipment should be shortened, Alico depreciates the asset over its revised estimated remaining useful life, thereby increasing depreciation expense (see Note 5.
 “Property and Equipment, Net”).

 Impairment of Long-Lived Assets

 The Company reviews its long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset or asset group may not be recoverable.
 The Company records impairment losses on long-lived assets used in operations, or asset group, when events and circumstances indicate that the assets might be impaired and the estimated cash flows (undiscounted and without interest charges) to be generated by those assets or asset group over the remaining lives of the assets or asset group are less than the carrying amounts of those assets.
 In calculating impairments and the estimated cash flows, the Company assigns its asset groups by determining the lowest level for which there are identifiable cash flows that are largely independent of the cash flows of the other Company assets.
 The net carrying values of assets or asset group not recoverable are reduced to their fair values.
-Alico’s cash flow estimates are based on historical results adjusted to reflect best estimates of future market conditions and operating conditions.
-For the fiscal years ended September 30, 2022 and September 30, 2021, the Company did not record impairments of its long-lived assets.
-For the fiscal year ended September 30, 2020, the Company recorded impairments of its long-lived assets (see Note 5.
+Alico's cash flow estimates are based on historical results adjusted to reflect best estimates of future market conditions and operating conditions.
+For fiscal years ended September 30, 2019, 2018 and 2017, the Company recorded impairments to its long-lived assets (see Note 5.
 “Property and Equipment, Net”).
-As of September 30, 2022 and 2021, long-lived assets were comprised of property and equipment.
+As of September 30, 2019, 2018 and 2017, long-lived assets were comprised of property and equipment.